michael-m-rosenthal/CPPSPICE/README.md

 export OCCFIND_PCK_BASENAME="pck00010.tpc"
 ```

+Be sure to replace `/path/to/spice/directory` with the absolute path to this directory.

 I have also made a script that you can call in the terminal to temporarily install it in the environment you are using.
 All you need to do is run the following command.